 What Are The Risks Of Fat Grafting?

-- How much fat can be removed safely?
+• How much fat can be removed safely?

-- Where will the fat be injected?
+• Where will the fat cells be injected?

-- How deep will the fat be injected?
+• How deep will the fat be injected?

 Many patients think their rears are primarily fat, but there is a lot of structure and muscle there that bad surgical techniques can damage.
-Board-certified plastic surgeons know that transplanted fat only can be injected into the buttocks’ fat layer and never deeper.
+Board-certified plastic surgeons know that transplanted fat cells only can be injected into the buttocks’ fat layer and never deeper.

 How Can You Get A Safe Brazilian Butt Lift?

-Brazilian butt lifts have a higher complication rate than other plastic surgeries, but thousands of pleased patients have fat transfers to their buttocks every year..
+BBLs have a higher complication rate than other plastic surgeries, but thousands of pleased patients have fat transfers to their buttocks every year..

 First, remember that a BBL isn’t a one-size-fits-all surgery.
 Your body is different from everyone else’s, with varying amounts of muscle and fat.
-The complexities and nuances of this surgery must be well-understood by your plastic surgeon.
+The complexities and nuances of this cosmetic surgery must be well-understood by your plastic surgeon.

 That’s why it’s vital to work with a board-certified plastic surgeon who has done many BBLs on many types of patients.
 Your plastic surgeon must realize there are limits to what this procedure can achieve.